 SDG&E, as applicant, bears a significant burden of setting forth facts in support of its position.
 SDG&E's burden may be elevated given the extraordinary relief it requests.
 It has failed to provide sufficient support here.
 Accordingly, there is no record basis for the Commission to suspend the ability of shippers of gas into California markets to exceed the as-billed rates for the short-term release of capacity or short-term pipeline sales.

-4. SDG&E confuses the test for workably competitive markets.
+3. SDG&E confuses the test for workably competitive markets.
 The natural gas transportation market, by definition, is workably competitive.
 Unlike the power markets, in which many electric utilities are not fully open access and may exercise considerable market power, interstate pipelines are fully open access.
-No single shipper (into California or elsewhere) controls enough capacity or gas to adversely affect the market.
+No single shipper (into California or elsewhere) controls enough capacity or gas to adversely affect the market.[The first thing that comes to mind is the EP Marketing 1.2 Bcf – who’s going to accept that that’s not enough to adversely affect the market?
+I would delete or rework to soften.]
 There are numerous active buyers and sellers meeting in the marketplace to sell natural gas and pipeline capacity at market sensitive prices.
 Clearly, there is a demand for spot gas in California at the prices being paid by certain purchasers.
-The mere fact that the market produces spot prices that are higher than those which may have been planned for by SDG&E or are higher that SDG&E may wish to pay under ideal circumstances (or because other customers in California place a higher value on gas than SDG&E would prefer), does not mean that the market is not workably competitive.
+The mere fact that the market produces spot prices that are higher than those which may have been planned for by SDG&E or are higher that SDG&E may wish to pay under ideal circumstances (or because other customers in California place a higher value on gas than SDG&E would prefer) does not mean that the market is not workably competitive.
 Nor does it lead to the conclusion that the Commission should re-impose price caps in the short term secondary markets or otherwise abandon its paramount faith in the marketplace and reverse the position it took only a few short months ago in Order No. 637.

-ENA submits that the best remedy is no remedy.
+4. ENA submits that the best remedy is no remedy.
 The Commission should permit the market to respond.
 One way to facilitate that market response would be to provide real-time pricing information to consumers so they can act on those prices.
-In California, very few customers are seeing the results of $40 per MMBtu gas right now.
+In California, very few customers are seeing the results of $40 per MMBtu gas right now.[Might be too strong -- what about the plant closings and layoffs?]
 ENA submits that the major players in the spot market are electric generators, not LDCs.
 These generators are willing to pay high prices for natural gas because they need the gas to generate the electricity they are able to sell into a tight market.
 The first of the month price for 30 day deals in December was approximately $14 per MMBtu, not $40 or $50.
 In any event, because of current LDC pricing policies which defer gas cost recovery, customers may not see such prices, if at all, in their next bill.
 Accordingly, there are no market signals telling most consumers served by LDCs to conserve.
 Demand stays high and prices rise to meet demand.
 When market signals are transmitted properly to all customers, customers can react accordingly and supply and demand will adjust.
 Proper transmission of market signals to consumers is the real issue here.